Team Member Contact Info

 Nicole is married to her husband Brian, who is also an OU and UC alumnus.
 Nicole and Brian have a dog named Sam and a daughter, Ellie, who was born in September 2013.

 Nicole is a native of Lorain, Ohio.
 She began her bearcat journey in 2001 as a freshman and received her bachelor of arts in psychology in 2005, from our great institution, the University of Cincinnati.
 In 2006, Nicole completed her master’s of education in educational foundations and in 2009 she accomplished her Doctorate in Educational Studies from the University.
 Nicole is very passionate about student leadership and women’s leadership.
 She has served as an adjunct instructor at UC and Cincinnati State and really enjoys educating students.

 Personally, Nicole is a proud alumnus of UC and glad to be a bearcat for life.
-In her spare time, she enjoys laughing with her friends, and takes pleasure in spending quality time with her wonderful husband Lionell, daughter Avery and her fur-baby (dog) Euclid.
+In her spare time, she enjoys laughing with her friends, and takes pleasure in spending quality time with her wonderful husband Lionell, daughter Avery and son Jackson.
 Nicole is a fervent sports fan and cheers loud and proud for her teams.

 Program Coordinator for Student Organizations